 What are the Differences Between an NPI and DEA Number?

 There are some common misconceptions when identifying the distinction between DEA Numbers and National Provider Identifiers (NPIs), and whether both are required for the Centers for Medicare and Medicaid Services (CMS) enrollment process.
-To learn more about CMS unique identifiers, visit their site and discover more context on the relationships between government databases and provider requirements for participation.
 Here is a quick reminder when it comes to NPIs and DEA Numbers:

 - NPIs are issued by CMS through NPPES